Industrial training institute

-Industrial training institutes (ITI) and industrial training centers (ITC) are post-secondary schools in India constituted under the Directorate General of Training (DGT), Ministry of Skill Development and Entrepreneurship, Union Government, to provide training in various trades.
+Industrial training institutes (ITI) and industrial training centers (ITC) are qualifications and post-secondary schools in India constituted under the Directorate General of Training (DGT), Ministry of Skill Development and Entrepreneurship, Union Government, to provide training in various trades.

 Training schemes

 Craftsmen Training Scheme (CTS)

 The Directorate General of Training (DGT) initiated the Craftsmen Training Scheme in 1950.
 Training periods range from six months to two years in over 130 different specialties.
 Prerequisites for the courses range from 8th to 12th class pass.
 Upon completion of the training, trainees write the All India Trade Test (AITT).
-Successful candidates receive the National Trade Certificate (NTC).
+Successful candidates receive the National Trade diploma (NTD).

-Admission

 Admission to the various trades of ITI/ITC is done every year in August.
-The ITI Admission Procedure is started before the commencement of the new session.
-Sessions under this scheme starts from 1 August.
-Under the NCVT guidelines admission in ITIs is made on merit based / written examination.
-Admission to the private ITIs are done directly.
+The ITI Admission Procedure starts before the commencement of the new session.
+Sessions under this scheme start from 1 August.
+Under the NCVT guidelines, admission to ITIs is made on merit-based or written examination.
+Admission to the private ITIs is done directly.
+Information and updates related to ITI admission and results are also made available online.

 Trades

 Some trades under this scheme are listed below.

-ITI conduct two types of trades for admission M-Group and G-group.
+ITI conduct two types of trades for admission M-Group and E-group.

+M Group For Madhyamik Pass Candidates and E Group For Class Viii Pass Candidates.